Browser does not support script.

 The Centre for Print Research (CFPR) is a distinctive centre of research excellence based at the University of the West of England.
 It is a unique, multidisciplinary group that combines knowledge and skills across traditional and digital techniques to reflect, innovate and find creative solutions for the future of print.

-4JET microtech GmbH, Innovative Laser solutions are generously sponsoring the project with SIM scale bespoke glass materials.
+4JET Group, Innovative Laser solutions generously sponsor the project with bespoke glass materials.

-GRAIN Projects commissioned the first chapter of the project and the artworks are in the Herbert Museum and Art Gallery collection.
+GRAIN Projects commissioned the first chapter of the project and the creation of artworks, which are in the Herbert Museum and Art Gallery collection.

 ‘Collaborative visualisation: the potential for visual anthropologists to support academics from other disciplines, to communicate and further their research using creative methodologies’, The RAI Film Festival 2023, Royal Anthropological Institute, 6-10 March, Bristol, UK.